|Home > Science and Math > Julia Sets||Site Map|

 The Mandelbrot set M, discovered by Benoit B. Mandelbrot c.
 1979, can be defined as the set of all values of the parameter c (Mandelbrot uses the character µ) for which the corresponding Julia sets are each connected, in fact totally connected.
 Alternatively, it can be defined as the set of values of c for which the orbits (successive iterations) of z0 = 0+0i remain bounded (Mandelbrot 183, Peitgen et al. 1992 p.
 843).
 The point 0+0i is termed the critical point for Julia sets.
 This simple test, i.e., the boundedness of iterations of 0, thus determines whether a Julia set is connected, a result discovered independently by Julia and by Fatou (Gagliardo).
 The definition relating to iterations of 0 was the one Mandelbrot actually used in his initial explorations of M (Mandelbrot 183).
 M is a connected set, as shown by Douady and Hubbard (Peitgen et al. 1992 p.
 849).
 However, this statement must apparently be qualified to "at least locally connected", since there are said to be an infinite number of points in M that are not currently known to be connected (Brin mandel_why.html).

 The definition of the prisoner set of a Julia set, defined as the Pc such that iterations of z —> z2 + c remains bounded, is similar to the second definition of the Mandelbrot set, where iterations of c —> c2 + c —> (c2 + c)2 + c . . . must remain bounded.
 However, although the points of the Mandelbrot set are defined in a complex plane, it has been emphasized that the Mandelbrot set lies in the plane of parameter values (c or µ) rather than the plane in which z values orbit (see for example Peitgen et al. 1992 p.
 845).
 Elert provides the following further clarification: "One way to picture Mandelbrot and Julia sets is as complex ordered pairs (c, z) such that the mapping f: z —> z2 + c does not escape to infinity when iterated.
 Julia sets are slices parallel to the z-axis while the Mandelbrot set is a slice along the c-axis through the origin.
 As the coordinate system is complex, however, these 'axes' are actually planes.
 The Mandelbrot and Julia sets are therefore two-dimensional cross-sections through a four-dimensional parent set; the mother of all iterated quadratic mappings so to speak."
 (Elert 23.shtml) This author in fact provides an interesting animation which demonstrates the transition between "successive slices through the four-dimensional mother set as we shift the cross-sectional plane from the z = 0 plane of the Mandelbrot set to the c = -1 plane of a particular Julia set (the San Marco Dragon)."
-(Elert movies/hybrid.mov).
+(Elert movies/hybrid.mov, requires that you accept third-party cookies).
 I must confess that I only dimly understand this concept.